Swansea University RFC

 Swansea University Rugby Football Club is a Welsh amateur rugby union club based at Swansea University, Swansea.
 It competes in the BUCS Rugby Union Super Rugby League as of the 2021/2022 season.
 The club has experienced major success, winning the UAU Championship six times and the BUSA Championship twice.
 Swansea are also the current champions of Wales having won the 2022 Welsh Varsity in the Freshers, Women's and Men's varsity match.

-The club was founded in 1920.
-They play at Sketty Lane, also known as Sketty, in the city of Swansea.
+The club was formed in 1920.
+They currently train at the Sketty Lane 3G rugby pitches, in Swansea.

 History

 Formation and early history

 University College Swansea was formed in 1920 and the rugby playing students soon organised themselves into an active club.
 Although other Welsh University Colleges at Aberystwyth, Cardiff and Bangor had been well established for many years previous, Swansea soon proved, during the first twenty years of its existence, that it was one of the most successful and leading rugby playing universities in Wales and England.
 By 1930 the relatively small and tight knit campus of approximately 400 students was benefiting from the influx of players produced by local rugby playing schools.
 Young student players came from such areas as Carmarthen, Llanelli, Gwendraeth Valley, Amman Valley, Gowerton, Neath and Port Talbot as well as Swansea.
 Rugby fixtures were played against neighbouring "second class" clubs but the 'bread and butter' competitions were provided by the University of Wales Championship.
 This progressed through to the University Athletic Association (U.A.U.) competition which included the best of the English Universities.
 Until the establishment of the Sketty Lane playing fields around 1936, facilities were provided on the Singleton Campus and at St. Helens, the home of Swansea RFC.